-Transporting deformations from a mesh to a different one is a typical task of the shape analysis.
+If we can answer this question, at least approximately, we could then transport deformations from a mesh to a different one, a typical task of the shape analysis research.
 In particular, it is necessary to perform such a kind of transport when performing group-wise statistical analyses in shape or size and shape spaces.
-A naive possible answer could be that the displacement field is the same, but this gives different results from one an animator expects.
+A naive possible answer could be that the displacement field is the same, but this gives different results from the one an animator expects.
+Take the following example:

 We assume a different point of view: two templates undergo the same deformation if, given a bijective map between the two underlying affine spaces (i.e., we can map points on one mesh to points in another), the local metric (non linear strain) induced by the two diffeomorphisms is the same for corresponding points.